Iván Escudero

 Iván Andrés Escudero Ordoñez (born 11 January 2001) is an Ecuadorian weightlifter.
 He won the silver medal in the men's 81 kg event at the 2022 South American Games held in Asunción, Paraguay.
 He is also a two-time silver medalist at the 2022 Bolivarian Games held in Valledupar, Colombia.

-He won the gold medal in the men's 81 kg event at the 2021 Junior Pan American Games held in Colombia.
+Escudero won the gold medal in the men's 81 kg event at the 2021 Junior Pan American Games held in Colombia.
 He competed in the men's 81 kg event at the 2022 World Weightlifting Championships in Bogotá, Colombia.